wink-link/winklink-doc/docs/automation.md

 When deploying WinkMid contract, developers need to provide the encapsulated `TRC20` token address (i.e. WIN token address) for the constructor.

-Developers do not need to call WinkMid contract directly, as it's a wink helper for caller contracts.
+The WinkMid contract is designed as a helper for other contracts, so developers can utilize its functionality without directly calling it.

-WIN token address and WinkMid contract address are needed in the constructor function when deploying an Coordinator contract.
+WIN token address and WinkMid contract address are required arguments in the constructor function when deploying a Coordinator contract.

 ### Registry and Registrar Contract

-The registry contract is main contract to handle all new contract registrations.
-Deploy with the respective arguments.
+The registry contract is the primary contract for managing all new contract registrations.
+Deploy with the respective arguments specified within contract code itself.

-Due to the heavy logic involved, it is split into LogicB, LogicA, Registry with the deployment order as such.
+To manage the complex logic, the registry contract is divided into LogicB, LogicA and Registry components, which must be deployed in that order.

 After deploying the Registry contract, Oracle needs to be approved for `performUpkeep` by adding it to the list using setAuthorizedSender method.

 ### Upkeep Contract

-In the example below, we have a simple counter that will add 1 every time it is executed.
+The example below demonstrates a simple counter contract that increments by 1 with each execution.

 During deployment, it takes in an argument in seconds to specify the interval that needs it to be triggered.